jdreaver/rust-os/README.md

   - Linux has a neat debugging system for mutexes <https://docs.kernel.org/locking/mutex-design.html#semantics>
   - Should we fail if we are holding a spinlock for too long?
   - Consider naming spinlocks, and having the lock holder put their name once they take the lock.
 Then if we fail we can dump all of this info.
+  - Have a way to dump stack trace from all threads on demand.
+If we deadlock across many threads, then have a way to do this in panic.
+  - Have tasks record what they are waiting on when they go to sleep, even if it is just a `String`
+  - Long shot: have a way to detect if we are in an atomic context, like an interrupt or exception context.
+Then, whenever we take a lock, record the context of the holder.
+Then, if we try to take a lock from an atomic context, and the current holder is in a non-atomic context, panic, admonishing us to ensure we use `lock_disable_interrupts`.
+    - Recording the current context in general seems like a really neat idea, and a great way to debug things.
+For example, it could be a way to forbid memory allocation in interrupt handlers, etc (I can't think of more ideas right now but I know I've wanted this)
 - Consider storing task context explicitly in struct like xv6 does <https://github.com/mit-pdos/xv6-public/blob/master/swtch.S>.
 This makes it easier to manipulate during setup.
 - Pre-process DWARF info to use for stack traces so we don't need to keep frame pointers around (we currently have `-C force-frame-pointers=yes`)
   - Do something like Linux's ORC <https://blogs.oracle.com/linux/post/unwinding-stack-frame-pointers-and-orc>